holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/02_grok_lesson_2/lesson_plan.md

     - Importance of f at beginning
 - Emphasize how confusing Grok's use of color is
     - If two colors on same line, means asking a question to user (`input`)
+- Where can get to if finish Grok early
+    - Fishy
+        - `object_fishy.py`
+    - Helisquare
+        - `helisquare.py`
 - Start Grok

 ### Homework